grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 6.  **Install the Button SW FPC** – Remove the release paper underneath the Switch board FPC.
 Install the FPC into the ZIF connector on the Motherboard and engage the latch to secure the connection.
-Ensure the FPC is not misaligned.
+Ensure the FPC isn't misaligned.
 Gently press the FPC on the enclosure to activate the PSA.

 7.  **Install the Rear Camera** – Assemble the rear camera back into its